-Total OPEB Liability - For purposes of measuring the total OPEB liability, deferred outflows of resources related to OPEB and OPEB expense, information has been determined based on the District's actuary report.
+Total OPEB Liability - For purposes of measuring the total OPEB liability and OPEB expense, information has been determined based on the District's actuary report.
 For this purpose, benefit payments are recognized when due and payable in accordance with the benefit terms.
 The total OPEB liability attributable to the governmental activities will be paid primarily by the General Fund and the Enterprise, School Nutrition Fund.

 Deferred Inflows of Resources - Deferred inflows of resources represent an acquisition of net position that applies to a future period(s) and will not be recognized as an inflow of resources (revenues) until that time.
 Although certain revenues are measurable, they are not available.
 Available means collected within the current period or expected to be collected soon enough thereafter to be used to pay liabilities of the current period.
-Deferred inflows of resources in the governmental fund financial statements represent the amount of assets that have been recognized, but the related revenue has not been recognized since the assets are not collected within the current period or expected to be collected soon enough thereafter to be used to pay liabilities of the current period.
-Deferred inflows of resources consist of property tax receivable, income surtax and other receivables not collected within sixty days after year end.
+Deferred inflows of resources in the governmental fund financial statements represent the amount of assets that have been recognized, but the related revenue has not been recognized since the assets are not collected within the current period or expected to be collected soon enough thereafter to be used to pay liabilities of the current year.
+Deferred inflows of resources in the fund financial statements consist of property tax receivable, income surtax and other receivables not collected within sixty days after year end and succeeding year property tax receivable that will no be recognized until the year for which it is levied.

-Deferred inflows of resources in the Statement of Net Position consist of succeeding year property tax receivable that will not be recognized as revenue until the year for which it is levied and unrecognized items not yet charged to pension or OPEB expense.
+Deferred inflows of resources in the Statement of Net Position consist of succeeding year property tax receivable that will not be recognized as revenue until the year for which it is levied and unrecognized items not yet charged to pension expense.